equinor/appsec-fundamentals-authn-authz-cs/ex-05/doc/exploring_the_code.md

 In this part we will explore the app and the code to get an idea of the moving parts and how they work together.

-The end-user facing functionality of the app is not changed.
-The changes are on the internal logic.

 ## Changes

 * We have introduced **session management**.